concinim/wh-acd/service_endpoints.md

 ## Private network endpoints
 {: #private_endpoints}

-Private network endpoints provide connectivity to your {{site.data.keyword.wh-acd_short}} instance over the {{site.data.keyword.cloud_notm}} private network.
-After you have configured your  {{site.data.keyword.wh-acd_short}} instance to use private endpoints it is no longer accessible from the public internet.
+Private network endpoints provide connectivity to your {{site.data.keyword.wh-acd_short}} instance over the {{site.data.keyword.cloud_notm}} IBM Cloud private network.
+Your {{site.data.keyword.wh-acd_short}} instance can be configured to use only a private endpoint, only a public endpoint or it configured to support both.

 ## Adding a private network endpoint